What Happened To The Montreal Expos?

 After being insulted and taken for granted on so many levels, Montrealers may have been wishing the Expos and Major League Baseball good riddance by 2004, but one could hardly blame them.

-The strike of 1994 angered a lot of baseball fans, but ultimately its biggest toll was on the baseball fans in Montreal.
+The strike of 1994 angered a lot of baseball fans, but ultimately its biggest toll was on the fans in Montreal.
 It set the wheels in motion for the sad, drawn out ending, the only upside of which has been the return of baseball to Washington, D.C.

 Perhaps baseball will have an opportunity to return to the great city of Montreal; I hope so.
 As I hope I’ve illustrated here, to say the market won’t support baseball isn’t true.